A while ago I had a lovely reader (Hi Crystal!) asking me suggestions about a “learning kit” to start sewing.

 As you may already have noticed, I am a DIY kind of woman, that kind of sewer that uses as few specific sewing tools as she can, thinking outside the box to repurpose any other tools and equipment she may already have laying around her house.

 This is why I try to buy only tools that I really need instead of grasping any new sewing gizmo I see on Amazon & co.

-This is why I have a Pinterest board for my sewing room, where I collect everything I wish to have there: I’m warmly suggesting you to do the same, then go back there the moment you have an opened order that just needs a few bucks to be eligible for free shippings 😉
+And this is also why I have a Pinterest board for my sewing room, where I collect everything I wish to have there: I’m warmly suggesting you do the same, then go back there the moment you have an opened order that just needs a few bucks to be eligible for free shipping 😉

 Links to Amazon.com are all affiliate links: if you buy anything through those links, I get a small percentage of your purchase (consider that I get that % also if you buy a Canon like mine, also if I did link to sewing scissors so if you need anything, you’re more than welcome to buy it one of the links below ;)), that helps me make Serger Pepper grow and be able to create new free resources like these you are enjoying right now.
 Thank you in advance <3

 Please don’t forget to try Amazon Prime for free for 30 days… I could no more live without it!